afronski/bferl/README.md

 ## Quick Example

-If you want to start quickly, here you have an example program which adds two digits (represented as an `ASCII` character) and display result of that operation:
+If you want to start playing without any hassle, here you have an example program which adds two digits (represented as `ASCII` characters) and display result of that operation:

 ```erlang
 1> bferl_app:run_code(",>++++++[<-------->-],[<+>-]<.").